Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

     </div>
 </div>

 Focus in on the `algorithm` and `metrics` nodes in the JSON response.
-The algorithm used is a `Support Vector Classification use Radial Basis Function` which resulted in an accuracy score is 72% for this model.
-As was mentioned already, providing more data which building the model can increase the accuracy.
+The algorithm used is a `Support Vector Classification using Radial Basis Function` which resulted in an accuracy score is 72% for this model.
+As was mentioned already, providing more data when building the model can increase the accuracy.

 <ul id="profileTabs" class="nav nav-tabs">